Wagga Wagga, NSW

 Serving veterans across the Riverina

 Wagga Wagga’s military presence spans decades, and many veterans who trained or were posted here stayed in the region.
-We work with veterans across Wagga Wagga, Albury-Wodonga, Griffith, and the wider Riverina who served at:
+We work with veterans across Wagga Wagga, Albury-Wodonga, Griffith, Leeton, and the wider Riverina who served at:

 Kapooka (Army Recruit Training Centre)